sanjayypatel/portfolio-kami/_portfolio/cogently.md

 {:.center}
 ![Sketch of app model.]({{ site.baseurl }}/img/modelsketch.png)

 <p class="image-caption">I went through several iterations of an initial model design.
-As the project progressed, the model was changed and expanded.</p>
+As the project progressed, the database design was changed and expanded.</p>

 Moving from sketches to code, I tracked each workable chunk of progress in it's own issue attached to the github repository.
 These issues were grouped in larger [milestones](https://github.com/sanjayypatel/Cogently/milestones) based on major user stories.